nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

 # Findings After Assessment Are As Follows:

 # Current Oscorp cyber security team:
-  • Cyber security analyst: generalist, responds to cyber incidents as they come.
+  Cyber security analyst: generalist, responds to cyber incidents as they come.
 Reports to Oscorp’s IT manager.
-  • Network engineer: manages the firewalls.
+  Network engineer: manages the firewalls.
 Reports to the Network Team Leader.
-  • Cyber Security Consultant: your new role it Oscorp.
+  Cyber Security Consultant: your new role it Oscorp.
 You will initially report to the IT manager.

 # Oscorp Current Cyber Security Controls:
-  • Organisational governance:
+  Organisational governance:
-    i.
   CEO has a clear business strategy for the business.
-However, roles and responsibilities for cyber security haven’t been defined.
+However, roles and
+    responsibilities for cyber security haven’t been defined.
 They’re assigned to the IT team.
 There is no cyber security strategy.

-  • Asset Management:
+ Asset Management:
-    i.
-The IT team has a spreadsheet with serial numbers of laptops. ii.
+    The IT team has a spreadsheet with serial numbers of laptops.
     The spreadsheet includes the model of each machine and details about the warranty.
-    iii.
     Oscorp uses MicrosoK Office365 and relies exclusively on Software-as-a- Service applicaDons.
-    iv.
     All data is in Microsoft Azure cloud
-    v.
     The IT team uses a Secure Operating Environment (SOE) to image all their laptops with the latest Windows desktop version

   • Business Contnnuity and Disaster Recovery: